Want more information about what we do? Just click here, fill out the simple form, and we'll put you on our list.

 Meet our faculty

 Bill teaches classes at Holy Names Music Center in Spokane, WA, and maintains a vigorous private teaching practice as well.
 He is a teaching member of ATI and a former teaching member of AmSAT.
 He has taught the Alexander throughout the US and in Japan, Taiwan, Switzerland, and Hungary.
-He has taught in Alexander teacher training courses in Philadelphia, Kyoto, Nagoya, Tokyo, and Greensboro, NC.
+He has taught in Alexander teacher training courses in Philadelphia, Kyoto, Nagoya, Tokyo, and Boone and Greensboro, NC.
 He is President of Alexander Workshops, LLC.